thexmanxyz/Logo-Image-Hover-Gantry/README.md

 1. Go to your Gantry templating backend (e.g. Extensions/Templates).
 2. Switch to **Layout** and add the new appearing Particle called **Logo | Image | Hover** either globally to your site (**base outline**), to a specific template or page by dragging it to the designated section.
 3. Configure the appearance according to your favor.
+4. [Optional] The download package contains the JS file of the project.
+You can embed it over the backend configuration if you do not want to use the default CDN.
+If you chose automatic installation the file is already there.

 ## Supported Parameters and Particle Options
 * Container Attributes